getlost01/gfg-potd/README.md

 ## GFG Problem Of The Day

-### Today - 23 April 2024
+### Today - 28 April 2024
-### Que - Rohan's Love for Matrix
+### Que - Delete Middle of Linked List
-The problem can be found at the following link: [Question Link](https://www.geeksforgeeks.org/problems/rohans-love-for-matrix4723/1)
+The problem can be found at the following link: [Question Link](https://www.geeksforgeeks.org/problems/delete-middle-of-linked-list/1)

 ### My Approach
-- Initialize two variables prev1 and prev2 to store the values of the first and second elements of the matrix respectively.
+- Initialize a temporary pointer temp pointing to the head of the linked list and a variable count to 0.
+- Traverse the linked list using a while loop until temp becomes nullptr.
+- Increment the count variable for each node encountered.
+- Check if count is less than or equal to 1, if true, return NULL indicating an empty or single-node list.
-- Iterate from 2 to n to calculate the nth power of the matrix.
+- Reset temp to point to the head of the list.
-- Inside the loop, calculate the next element curr of the matrix as the sum of the previous two elements (prev1 and prev2) modulo 1000000007.
-- Update prev1 and prev2 with the values of prev2 and curr respectively.
-- After the loop, return the value of prev2, which represents the first element of the resulting matrix an.
+- Calculate the index of the middle node by dividing count by 2 and storing it in mid.
+- Traverse the list again until mid - 1 becomes 0, updating temp to point to the middle node.
+- Update the next pointer of the node before the middle node to skip the middle node, effectively removing it from the list.
+- Return the head of the modified linked list.

 ### Time and Auxiliary Space Complexity